Vegetables and Fruits

-I’m constantly adding to this based on what I’m buying and the current prices, but I’m always a bit behind.
-I live in Minnesota and prices & quality vary wildly by the season.
-I hear from people all over the country that fresh produce is too expensive, yet pound for pound, it almost always beats out frozen and almost always beats out any other kind of food!
-We tend to undervalue the importance of produce.
+I’m constantly adding to this based on what I’m buying and using, and this page is always in progress.
+I live in Minnesota, and prices & quality vary wildly by the season.
+I hear from people all over the country that fresh produce is too expensive, yet pound for pound, in season, it almost always beats out frozen and almost always beats out any other kind of food!
+Here’s the thing: we undervalue the importance of produce.

-It’s important to buy at the right time and shop sale prices!
-If you’re on a budget, start to really value fresh produce, use frozen when it’s good and supplement with some canned items if needed.
+It’s essential to buy at the right time and take advantage of sale prices!
+If you’re on a budget, start to really value fresh produce, use frozen when it’s on sale, and supplement with some canned items.
 (I use canned artichokes a lot!)

 Leverage Your Sales:

-Work sales priced vegetables in your menu plan, and use them well and often.
-You may very well be able to pick up on a rythym of sales as your store rotates produce sales week to week.
+Work sales-priced vegetables in your menu plan, and use them well and often.
+You may very well be able to pick up on a rhythm of sales as your store rotates produce sales week to week if you pay attention.

-• Take full advantage of the sale by buying it early in the week and picking up more for the following week towards the end of the sale.
+• Take full advantage of sales by buying items on special early in the week and at the end of the week, picking up more to get you through the following week.

-• Buy both ripe and under ripe produce, if it is a type that will ripen on your counter or in a sunny window while it’s on sale, for this week and next.
+• Buy both ripe and under-ripe produce, if it is a type that will ripen on your counter or in a sunny window while it’s on sale, for this week and the next.
 Green bananas, pale tomatoes, hard avocados, pears, mangoes, pineapples, etc.

-• Buy in season – out of season is generally not as good and almost always more expensive.
+• Buy in season – it’s usually better and cheaper!
 Confused about what is and isn’t in season?
 Let the store pricing be your guide!

 • Buy out of season only if the price is great and the item looks AND smells great.
-Sometimes huge shipments come in and they travel fast.
+Sometimes huge shipments travel fast and are priced to sell.

 Do Some Planning: